 It’s a good idea to have a clone of your entire website to test as much as possible on your WordPress site before making any real changes on your production site.

 Even better, it also allows you to create a clone of an already existing staging site and allows you to copy this cloned site to the parent clone as well.

-This allows you to create a development and staging website beside the production system, a structure which is widely common and used by professional developers all over the world:
+This allows you to create a development and staging website beside the production system, a structure that is widely common and used by professional developers all over the world:

 This development structure helps you test all the steps from cloning to pushing and make sure there are no errors in that process chain before you repeat the steps on your production website.